gatsbyjs/gatsby/docs/docs/how-code-splitting-works.md

 ##### Construct link and script tags for current page

 As mentioned above, `static-entry.js` generates HTML, but also loads the Gatsby js runtime and the js for the page we're generating HTML for.
-These are added as a `link` tag in the `<head>` (see [link tag preloading](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content)), and then referenced at the bottom of the body in `script` tags.
+These are added as a `link` tags in the `<head>` (see [link tag preloading](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content)), and then referenced at the bottom of the body in `script` tags.

 The Gatsby runtime bundle is called `app` (output name from [webpack.config.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/webpack.config.js#L164)).
 We [lookup assetsByChunkName](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/static-entry.js#L195) by `app` to get its chunk asset files.
 Then we do the same for the component by looking up the same collection by `componentChunkName` (e.g `component---src-blog-2-js`).
 These two chunk asset arrays are merged together.
 For each chunk in it, we create the following link and add it to the [headComponents](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/static-entry.js#L259).